Free UK Delivery on all orders over £10

 • Consult and follow the manufacturer’s instructions on all materials you purchase.

-Warnings and Things to Avoid
+Warnings and things to avoid

 • Always avoid drilling too far into the tile as you’ll damage the membrane.